pranesh12/city-rider-ticket-system/README.md

 Note:You should select Card based on that type of ticket you want to buy.

+Issue:Error meassage of password validation is not working properly but sign up validation is working fine

 This app is hosted in firebase
 App Link:https://praneshck-city-riders.web.app/